sjdwhiting/Python-Projects/README.md

 # Python-Projects
 My first repository.
 I created this as a place to work on projects in Python.

-1.)
-This is my first edit.
-I cloned the repo to my local machine so that I could make
+Record of Changes

-	an edit and subsequently push it back to the repo on GitHub.
+12/22/19 - Created first change on local machine.
+Used VIM to perform edit and command line interface to push to the repository
-	I used VIM to make this edit.
+1/4/2020 - Added project Client_Manager.